Skip to Content

 • End of Line Type: Specifies how Jitterbit writes line breaks when writing to a target.
 End-of-line characters in the data will not be converted.
 Available options:

-• Default: Standard end-of-line characters for the platform the Agent is running on.
+• Default: Standard end-of-line characters for the platform the agent is running on.

 • Windows: CRLF (ASCII 13 and ASCII 10)